-Your company is usually considered dormant for Corporation Tax purposes if it has stopped trading and has no other income or is a new limited company that has not started trading.
+Your company is usually considered 'dormant' for Corporation Tax purposes if it has stopped trading and has no other income or is a new limited company that has not yet started trading.

 Trading includes buying, selling, renting property, advertising, employing someone or getting interest.
 HMRC has detailed guidance on what counts as dormant for Corporation Tax.
 In the meantime, you can tell HMRC that your company is dormant for Corporation Tax, if it has stopped trading and has no other income.

 If you have never received a ‘notice to deliver a company tax return' you can tell HMRC that your company is dormant over the phone or by post.
 Once you have told HMRC that your company is dormant (unless you receive a notice to deliver a company tax return), you do not need to file a company tax return.